-Welcome to The Haiku Foundation Video Archive.
+Welcome to The Haiku Foundation video gallery.
 At present we are producing seven different kinds of films:

 Click the links above to see videos in that category.

-The Video Archive was one of the first ideas we identified when we created the Foundation, feeling that we would like to offer not only a poet’s words to future generations, but his or her voice and presence as well.
+The video gallery was one of the first ideas we identified when we created the Foundation, feeling that we would like to offer not only a poet’s words to future generations, but his or her voice and presence as well.
 The project was expedited in 2012 via a highly successful IndieGoGo crowdsourcing campaign that allowed us to purchase video equipment, editing software, and travel opportunities to meet with poets in a variety of setting.
 Read more about each series of videos below.

 Shot in a variety of locations, our aim here is to have as complete a set of video interviews for active haiku practitioners in English as possible.
 Our first goal, however, is to capture the first generation of English-language haiku poets, those whose careers began from the late 1950s through the 1970s, on film.